doublesecretagency/craft-googlemaps/docs/models/dynamic-map-model.md

 Style a map based on a given array of styles.

-:::tip Generating Styles
+:::warning Generating Styles
-There are many ways to generate an array of map styles.
-The most popular approach is to use a service like one of the following:

- - example 1
- - example 2
+For more information on how to generate a set of styles, read [Styling a Map](/guides/styling-a-map/).
 :::

 #### Arguments